tahmidhoque/Year-3-Project/README.md

 * numpy version 1.18.1 or above

-You will also need a caffe model file for the SSD detector and a prototxt file you will also need a a face landmark predictor which can be found here:
+You will also need a caffe model file for the SSD detector and a prototxt file you will also need a a face landmark predictor which can be found in this repository
-"https: //github.com/tahmidhoque/Year-3-Project"

 ## HOW TO INSTALL DEPENDANCIES